 PagerDuty Visibility provides technical responders, business responders and leaders a live, shared view of system health and incident impact to improve real-time decision making when operational issues affect customers.
-The key features of PagerDuty Visibility are: Business Services, Impact Metrics and the Visibility Console in the PagerDuty web app.
+The key features of PagerDuty Visibility are Business Services and the Visibility Console in the PagerDuty web app.

-PagerDuty Visibility is included in our Digital Operations plan.
-For other plans, it is a new subscription available on top of your existing PagerDuty account.
-Please contact our Sales Team if you would like to upgrade to a plan with this feature suite.
+PagerDuty Visibility is included in our Event Intelligence add-on or as part of the Business and Digital Operations plans.
+Please contact our Sales team if you would like to upgrade to a plan with this feature suite.

 Designed for situational awareness in a technical context, the Visibility Console is a customizable framework that provides complete operational awareness of the critical elements of your IT infrastructure.
 This allows you to gain enhanced insights to accelerate incident response.

-To set up PagerDuty Visibility, the first step is to configure Business Services.
-While it is possible to configure multiple levels of business service dependencies, note that only the top level business services will appear in the Visibility console in the web app.
+To set up PagerDuty Visibility, first configure business services.
+While it is possible to configure multiple levels of business service dependencies (i.e., a business service with a dependency on another business service), only top-level business services will appear in the Visibility Console.

-A business service will appear as disrupted on the dashboard when there is an open incident on any supporting technical service mapped to it and the incident has a priority assigned.
-Incidents that have not been assigned a priority will not appear on the Visibility dashboard, so that it does not become cluttered with operational noise.
+A business service will appear as disrupted on the dashboard when there is an open incident on any supporting technical service and the incident has a priority assigned.
+Incidents that do not have an assigned priority will not appear on the Visibility dashboard, so that it does not become cluttered with operational noise.
+Business services that appear as disrupted will include the priority of the highest-priority unresolved incident on its supporting technical services.
 When there are no incidents with priority open on any of the supporting technical services, then the business service will show as operational on the Visibility dashboard.